 Good Old Grandad went bust!

-A Baker, left,
+A Baker, left, bereft, without a crust.

 Till he met pretty Kitty,

 who kept him in clover

 Born in the Bronx, a proud New Yorker,

 An urban guy.
 No city slicker.

 so they called him Tom, a plain strong name